chregu/vendure-ssl-localhost/README.md

 It won't be accessible from the outside with this, for this you need different approaches like [ngrok](https://ngrok.com/) or [Cloudflare Tunnels](https://www.cloudflare.com/products/tunnel/).

+## Important files

+If you want to use it for your project, the important stuff is in the `.traefik` folder and the lower part of `docker-compose.yml`.
+Copy this into your project and adjust it, and you should be good to go (with the steps described below)

 ## Steps